-SOME PEOPLE TAKE REAL PRIDE setting a table with their finest utensils to serve meals.
-To them, pride and enjoyment becomes a way of life.
-They do not do it seldomly or for a special occasion.
-They use them every day.
+CERTAIN PEOPLE TAKE PRIDE setting a table with their finest cutlery.
+To them, pride and enjoyment become a way of life.
+They do not use their French cutlery rarely or for a special occasion, but every day.

-A way to tastefully set a table is with French cutlery.
-Traditionally, since the bygone days of Robin Hood, Europeans excelled forging steel blades.
-Knowledge and experience with blades for the battlefield was passed on to utensils they use on their every day table.
-French could not be an exception to centuries-old European traditions.
+Since those days of Robin Hood, Europeans excelled forging steel blades.
+Their knowledge and expertise with blades were passed on to utensils they use on their every day table.
+French and their cutlery could not be an exception to centuries-old European traditions.

-Laguiole makes some exquisite sets that truly dress up the table every day.
-The details, the balance, the weight, the woods used, and handling each piece spells top-notch quality in every detail.
-One can tell the message they send when people hold one in their hand and keep on looking at it for a while.
-It is because they are holding a unique piece.
-Unless they are French, they are not used to it.
-It is likely that a conversation arises out of these pieces that make a table look elegant, refined, and graceful.
+» Laguiole makes sets that dress up any table every day.
+The details, balance, weight, and handling each piece spells top-notch quality in every detail.
+One can tell the message they send when guests hold one in their hand and keep on looking at it for a while.
+It is because they are holding a unique piece, and likely, a conversation arises out of these pieces that make a table elegant, refined, and graceful.

-The other brand is Sabatier.
-They make the knives for chefs and gourmets from around the world.
+» Sabatier makes knives for chefs and gourmets from around the world.
 Their quality is so exceptional that a reputable American School of Cooking chose to exclusively use their knives.
-Recognized experts who pass their knowledge and expertise on to new generations of cooks and gourmets must know why they will not use anything else.
+Experts who pass their knowledge and expertise on to new generations of cooks and gourmets must know why they do not use anything else.

-» If one has a family get-together at the park ~or a picnic with a sweet-heart~ French Artisans have knives for such activities.
-Opinel knives are so well thought-out that in 1985 they were recognized ~along with Porsche 911 and Rolex watches~ as one of "100 of the best designed objects in the world" at the Victoria and Albert Museum in London.
+» If one has family get-together at the park ~or a picnic with a sweet-heart~ French Artisans have knives for such occasions.
+Opinel knives are so well thought-out that in 1985 they were recognized ~along with Porsche 911 and Rolex watches~ as one of '100 of the best designed objects in the world' at the Victoria and Albert Museum in London.
 In the XXI century, Opinel sells one of their well-regarded knives every 10 seconds throughout the world.